wismith/javascript-milestones/README.md

 ### Iteration / Looping

 You will probably want to create more than one file to demonstrate everything below.
-Try to use one loop per example.
-Imagine your examples being used in some online tutorial; a single loop that demonstrates 20 things will be confusing.
+Try to use one loop per task.
+Imagine your demonstrations being used in some online tutorial; a single loop that demonstrates 20 things will be confusing.

 #### Looping With Numbers